 The other photos were grabbed at various small yards or waysides near home or along the way when traveling.
 I have plenty of pictures, so this is just the first group.
 Enjoy!

 For whatever reason, I like to go wandering through cemeteries with my camera.
-One of the things I find fascinating are the older sections of the graveyards with their old gravestones.
-Almost every funeral includes the words "not to be forgotten" or something similar.
+One of the things I find fascinating are the older sections of the graveyards with their weathered old headstones.
+Almost every headstone includes the words "not to be forgotten" or something similar.
 But alas, over the years we do forget.

 Most of these photos are of headstones from the 19th century.
 There is no one alive to remember them.
 It's likely that many of their families do not even know where these graves are.
 Stones are tumbled or broken, fences are askew, and, in some instances, the cemetery's "perpetual care" has faltered.
 But the stones tell their stories.
 Sic transit gloria.